adityanshastry/Tensorflow_Basics/README.md

 # To-Do:
-1) Make the directory, and file paths commandline
+1) Make the directory and file paths commandline
 2) Add a constants file for hyperparameters